-Scientist at MIT and Harvard University teamed up to figure out what would be the simplest 3-D structure capable of collapsing and morphing due to instability.
+Scientists at MIT and Harvard University teamed up to figure out what would be the simplest 3-D structure capable of collapsing and morphing due to instability.
 Their inspiration came after the scientists came across a popular toy, spherical in shape and fitted with movable parts and hinges, which allows it to easily dimple in size reversibly.
-Based on this toy, the researchers created the “buckliball,” a hollow, spherical object made of soft rubber with no movable parts, which can turn into a smaller ball, 46 percent its original size.
+Based on this toy, the researchers created the “buckyball,” a hollow, spherical object made of soft rubber with no movable parts, which can turn into a smaller ball, 46 percent of its original size.

 Its name was attributed since it resembles a buckyball, and because it makes us of the instability phenomenon known as buckling, most often in practice an effect which is sought to be avoided.

 “In civil engineering, buckling is commonly associated with failure that must be avoided.
 For example, one typically wants to calculate the buckling criterion for columns and apply an additional safety factor, to ensure that a building stands, says Pedro Reis, the Esther and Harold E. Edgerton Assistant Professor of Civil and Environmental Engineering and Mechanical Engineering at MIT.
 “We are trying to change this paradigm by turning failure into functionality in soft mechanical structures.
 For us, the buckliball is the first such object, but there will be many others.”